simdjson/simdjson/doc/basics.md

 Requirements
 ------------------

-- A recent compiler (LLVM clang6 or better, GNU GCC 7 or better, Visual Studio 2017 or better).
-We require C++11 support as a minimum.
+- A recent compiler (LLVM clang6 or better, GNU GCC 7 or better) on a 64-bit (ARM or x64 Intel/AMD) POSIX systems such as macOS, freeBSD or Linux.
+We require that the compiler supports the C++11 standard or better.
-- A 64-bit system (ARM or x64 Intel/AMD).
-We run tests on macOS, freeBSD, Linux and Windows.
-We recommend that Visual Studio users  target a 64-bit build (x64) instead of a 32-bit build (x86).
+- Visual Studio 2017 or better under 64-bit Windows.
+Users should target a 64-bit build (x64) instead of a 32-bit build (x86).

 Including simdjson
 ------------------